lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 - Initial and Terminal Milestones
 - Identifier mapped to one of the Milestones through a data type

 The Model has Milestone(s), and an Identifier which is mapped to one, or more, of the milestone(s).
-The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in the Console. <br />
+The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in the Console.
 ### Sample Creation of a Model

     A. Open Oracle Insight
         1. Click on <Models>
         2. Click on <Create>
             a.
 In Name field type "Model Name"